T. R. B. Rajaa: Political career

 Rajaa has been elected thrice to the Tamil Nadu Legislative Assembly from Mannargudi.
 He was appointed the first secretary of the DMK's NRI Wing in 2021 and then as second Secretary of the DMK's IT Wing after former secretary PTR, had resigned from the post in 2022.
 After DMK came back to power in 2021, Rajaa was appointed a member in the Tamil Nadu State Planning Commission and as the Chairman of the Legislative Committee on Estimates by the CM Thiru.
 M K Stalin.

-Rajaa was sworn-in as the Minister for Industries and Investment Promotions and Commerce in the Tamil Nadu Cabinet on 11 May 2023.
+T.R.B.Rajaa was sworn-in as the Minister for Industries and Investment Promotions and Commerce in the Tamil Nadu Cabinet on 11 May 2023.

+He contested 2026 Tamil Nadu Legislative Assembly election in Mannarkudi Assembly constituency as Dravida Munnetra Kazhagam candidate and lost the election to Amma Makkal Munnetra Kazhagam party candidate.